minguking/Smart_usage_of_obsidian/README.md

-# Smart usage of Obsidian (iPhone, Mac, Git, & as teams)
+# Smart usage of Obsidian (iPhone, Mac, Git, & as a team)
 ### Use Obsidian asynchronously in Mac, iPhone using GIt, iCloud.
 Smart solution
 ---
 ### Before start,